From Corporate to Cone: How Two Corporate Innovators are Breaking Through in the Startup World

 Through Workbar’s OuterSpaces program, Cone Media set up shop as a bootstrapped team of two in Communispace’s Downtown Boston headquarters at 290 Congress Street in September.
 Since their incorporation, business has been booming.

-made big strides in November when it began working with Care.com to help them develop their own multi-channel advertising program.
+Starting off with advertising clients such as LogMeIn and Draft Kings, Cone Media made big strides in November when it began working with Care.com to help them develop their own multi-channel advertising program.
 Then, in December, they started working with Google.
 “We are proving that we can absolutely deliver to even the largest and most demanding of clients” Bryan says.

 Doug and Bryan obviously have the skills to win big clients, but their experience as seasoned entrepreneurs gives them an added advantage.
 “We feel very at home doing what we’re doing,” says Bryan.
 “It’s high-risk with scarce resources, which is very similar to starting a business within a big company… A big company offers security, but we want freedom.
 A big company puts a framework around such freedom.
 We have complete control now, and there’s nothing more exciting than that.”